HenSch90/SiD/Modul-F3_Mobilität.md

 it1: (azufleistanf): … die Leistungsanforderungen?

-it2: (azuforgaufw): … den organisatorischen Aufwand?
+it2: (azuforgauf): … den organisatorischen Aufwand?

-it3: (azuffinanzaufw): … den finanziellen Aufwand?
+it3: (azuffinauf): … den finanziellen Aufwand?

 st: